-Figure 6: Identity Elimination Rule
+Figure 6.
+Identity Elimination Rule.
+Source: Lochi, 2013.

-2.3.3 Redundant Control Dependency Elimination
+Redundant Control Dependency Elimination

 This rule removes unneeded control dependencies.
-Key to this rule is the concept of dominance of behaviors: if a behavior A always executes at least once for every execution of behavior B, then we can se that A is a dominator of B. Now, given 3 behaviors A,B and C, shown in Figure 7(a), since A dominates B, we know that for every execution of C, the other two behaviors have already executed, hence, the control edge from A to C is unnecessary, so it can be eliminated.
+Key to this rule is the concept of dominance of behaviors: if a behavior A always executes at least once for every execution of behavior B, then we can se that A is a dominator of B. Now, given 3 behaviors b1, b2 and b3, shown in Figure 7(a), since b1 dominates b2, we know that for every execution of b3, the other two behaviors have already executed, hence, the control edge from b1 to b3 is unnecessary, so it can be eliminated.
 This can be seen in Figure 7(b).